fallahn/crogine/samples/golf/mod_kit/course_format.md

         hole = "assets/golf/courses/course_01/02.hole"
     }

-The course file contains a list of paths to *.hole files which describe the individual holes that make up a course.
+The course file contains a list of paths to `*.hole` files which describe the individual holes that make up a course.
 This way holes can be recycled thoughout different course layouts should it be so desired.
 Up to 18 holes can be added to a course (any further holes will be ignored when the course file is loaded).
+The optional `audio` property is a path to an `AudioScape` file.
+This should contain definitions for up to 6 looped sound effects, labelled 01 - 06.
+These are placed evenly throughout the scene and should be *mono* for positional audio to take effect.
+Optionally up to two emitters labelled `incidental01` and `incidental02` can be added.
+These should be stereo and are played at random intervals, for example this could be the sound of a plane flying overhead.
+These should not be looped.
+Finally an emitter called `music` can be defined to play the incidental music during hole transitions.
+This should be stereo, and also not looped.
+See `assets/golf/sound/ambience.xas` for an example `AudioScape`.

 ###### Hole file
 Hole files describe which models/assets make up the hole, as well as the position of the tee, the hole and the par for that hole.
 Optionally prop objects can be added to the hole to display models as props in the game.
 Crowd objects can also optionally be added to place a small crowd of spectators.
 By default crowds are aligned left to right along the X axis and can be rotated with the `rotation` property.